Domestic flights in Nigeria disrupted due to fuel shortage

 By Chijioke Ohuocha

-Air Peace, Nigeria's biggest carrier by passenger numbers, flying to Dubai and Johannesburg, said it was likely to experience flight disruptions on Wednesday and in the coming days, due to jet fuel scarcity.
+Air Peace, Nigeria's biggest carrier by passenger numbers, flying to Dubai and Johannesburg, said it was likely to experience flight disruptions in the coming days due to jet fuel scarcity.

 "Unfortunately, the fuel scarcity is starting to seriously impact our operations," it said.